eitancj/k8s-bluegreen/README.md

 kubectl create namespace blue-green
 ```
 \
-2. Review the blue deployment yaml.
-Note how the app version is 1.0.\
+2. Review the blue deployment 'blu-dep.yml'.
+Note how the image points to app version 1.0.\
    This is the stable version of our app - the BLUE version.

 \